The-culture-connection/kingsmodular/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide

+## Important: Check Railway Logs First

+If you're getting a 502 error, **the most important step is to check your Railway deploy logs**.
+Look for:
+- Error messages during build
+- Error messages during startup
+- "Ready on http://..." message (means server started successfully)
+- Any stack traces or crash messages

 ## Environment Variables Required

 Make sure to set these environment variables in your Railway project settings: